 For example, you could use the Before-After-Bridge template to share a surprising stat like this (fictitious) one about the best social platforms for B2C marketing.

-Just enter a name, tone, and a description of the content to get ready-to-use content ideas.
+Just enter a name, Brand Voice, and a description of the content to get ready-to-use content ideas.

 Ask yourself questions such as: